basisproject/paper/regional-socialism.md

 "What is socialism?"
 It's a question that's been asked over and over again, and usually the answers prompt only more questions.
 The idea is entirely fractured among different sects of people.
 Between those who self-identify as socialists, it means wildly different things.
 To many others, it means "anything that's not complete unregulated market-based capitalism."

-Anyone who has read socialist literature will know the feeling of being bombarded less with technical theory or detailed plans, but more so with endless complaints against capitalism and endless "shoulds" and "coulds".
-The problem with socialism is that the goals are idealized concepts and not concrete definitions.
+Anyone who has read socialist literature will know the feeling of being bombarded less with technical theory or detailed plans, but more so with endless complaints against capitalism accompanied with many "shoulds" and "coulds".
+The problem with socialism is that the goals it describes are idealized concepts and not concrete definitions.

 ## Workers own the means of production